 Christmas 2020 will be one to remember – many of us won’t be able to celebrate it with all their loved ones due to the restrictions in place.
 Instead of remembering it just for this reason, why don’t we make some changes so to remember it as our first (a bit more) sustainable Christmas?
 Even if you change just the way you wrap your gifts or the food you serve, your contribution will go a long way.

 What adjustments towards sustainability will you implement this year?
+Maybe you will opt for a sustainable Christmas jumper or reuse your old Christmas decorations.
 Let us know in the comments below.